LaiTheTrung/JeDepth/README.md

 ## Weights (on Huggingface)

 Please check the [link](https://huggingface.co/MemorySlices/WAFT-Stereo/tree/main).
-We recommend using the checkpoints in the 'SynLarge' folder for downstream applications due to their strong sim-to-real generalization.
+We recommend using the checkpoints in the `SynLarge` folder for downstream applications due to their strong sim-to-real generalization.
 Several of our main results and demos are based on these checkpoints.
 For more details, please refer to the paper.

 ## Training